 Most harmless spider bites cause some localized pain and swelling.
 You may have some itching, pain and a rash around the bite and symptoms can last up to a week.

 In the U.S., only the brown recluse and brown widow spiders have enough venom to hurt people, reports WebMD.

 Brown recluse spiders can be identified by a violin-shaped spot behind their heads, according to Healthline.
 They are often found outdoors beneath woodpiles or leaves, because of their preference for dark, covered areas.
 They can also be found indoors under clothes or in cabinets.

 Typically the bite is not felt at first, so you may not know you’ve been attacked.
 Symptoms tend to begin within the first few hours.
-The bite is a purplish or blue color, surrounded by a white colored ring.
+The bite, shown above, is a purplish or blue color, surrounded by a white colored ring.
 An ulcer may develop, and symptoms such as a fever or rash can occur.
 The bite is not usually fatal, but can be in rare cases for children or older adults.
 If bitten, you should seek immediate medical attention.